vaubarth/ds2025/web/docs/userguide/services.md

 - `--database` The type of database that should be added.
 Can be specified multiple times.
 - `--stack` The tech and language stack for the service.
 Initiates different defaults for CI/CD
 - `--dns` If a dns entry is required the domain name.
-- `--replics` Number of replicas if defaults are not sufficient.
+- `--replicas` Number of replicas if defaults are not sufficient.